-Several wireless network technologies now exist to allow sensor based monitoring of environments, people, goods, equipment, and processes.
+Several wireless network technologies now exist to allow sensor-based monitoring of environments, people, goods, equipment, and processes.
 These present opportunities to improve efficiency, working environment, the impression made on customers, and to improve compliance with health and safety regulations.

-For example, it is possible to wirelessly monitor conditions like temperature, pressure, vibration, humidity and many others to help optimise process efficiency and reduce labour costs.
+For example, it is possible to wirelessly monitor conditions like temperature, pressure, vibration, humidity, and many others to help optimise process efficiency and reduce labour costs.
 Health and safety risks can be reduced by replacing people in unpleasant, hazardous, and dangerous environments with wireless sensors.
 Now continuous monitoring can even take place on large sites outdoors, among crowds, and in hostile environments.

-A number of technologies now exist with different characteristics that can be used to allow people, equipment, and goods to be tracked around a facility.
+Technologies exist with different characteristics that can be used to allow people, equipment, and goods to be tracked around a facility.
 The appropriate technology depends on the type of environment and how much information is required.

 For example, assets such personnel, equipment, and 'work in process' can be tracked at specific locations for a much lower cost than monitoring their position continuously.
 By contrast, small movable expensive items of equipment may justify being tracked continuously to help locate them quickly and so keep business running smoothly, but also to help reduce losses.

-Some itinerant roles can require access to information while moving - such as technicians like surveyors and stage lighting and sound engineers; also educators such as presenters, teachers and trainers; monitoring and enforcement roles such as security and quality control officers; and managing roles like production manager, site foreman and event organiser.
+Some itinerant roles can require access to information while moving - such as technicians like surveyors and stage lighting and sound engineers; educators such as presenters, teachers, and trainers; monitoring and enforcement roles such as security and quality control officers; and managing roles like production manager, site foreman and event organiser.
 Paper based information can be cumbersome, may not tolerate some environments well, and requires manual intervention to ensure it is up-to-date and complete.
 If it is not all present and correct work progress can be hindered.
 It is much better to provide continuous access to the most current information with devices like tablets, mobile phones, laptops, smart watches, and hybrid devices.